 Provide a fuel spill capture trench drain in the hangar bay to remove an inadvertent fuel spill from a ruptured aircraft fuel tank/bladder.
+This is the only drain required in the aircraft servicing area floor.
 Exception: A fuel spill capture trench drain is not required in a wash bay provided in accordance with this UFC.